 3. Routine Exercise

-Choose a time of day when you are sure that you or someone from your family can let your chickens out and then get them back in the coop.
+Choose a time of day when you or someone in your family will be sure to be able to let your chickens out and then put them back in the coop.

 If you let your chickens out at the same time every day, you can stop them from picking on each other and teach them to follow rules.